-Persons who may be at significant risk of relapse include:
+Persons with a history of the following may be at significant risk of relapse:

-- Persons who have experienced psychosis or bizarre behavior in the past
+- Psychosis or bizarre behavior in the past

-- Persons who have had conditions that involved danger to one’s self or to others
+- Conditions that involved danger to one's self or to others

-- Persons with long-term or debilitating disorders, such as with schizophrenia spectrum disorders, including schizophrenia (more likely to be seen in college student population or expatriate family members than employees)
+- Long-term or debilitating disorders, such as with schizophrenia spectrum disorders, including schizophrenia

-- Conditions that usually or did require hospitalization
+- Conditions that usually require (or have required) hospitalization

-- The need for medical evacuation insurance.
-Ensure that the evacuation service does not exclude current or previous psychiatric diorders.
+- Need for medical evacuation insurance, ensuring that the evacuation service does not exclude current or previous psychiatric disorders

 - Availability of adequate mental health services, providers, and facilities at the destination